Design for advocacy: Wearing YES

 In 2023, I designed and wore a bold “YES” shirt supporting constitutional recognition of Aboriginal and Torres Strait Islander peoples and the creation of an advisory Voice.
 Typography became my form of participation — a way to carry advocacy into everyday spaces.
-The lettering uses my Newy colour font, vibrant and layered, designed to feel alive with possibility.
-I wanted the word YES to feel active, hopeful, forward-leaning — less like a slogan, more like an invitation.
+The lettering is my Newy colour font, vibrant and layered, designed to feel alive with possibility.
+I wanted the word YES to feel active and hopeful — less like a slogan, more like an invitation.

 Art for Advocacy_Yes referendum